British small press comics: The 2000s

 The Judge Dredd Megazine featured a regular small press spotlight section between the years of 2007 and 2009, featuring columns by Matt Badham and David Baillie and a selection of strips by creators from the small press scene.

 FutureQuake Publishing was originally set up to publish the anthology comic FutureQuake.
 By a combination of launching new titles and taking over existing ones whose owners retire from the scene, they have built up a stable including MangaQuake, Something Wicked and Lost Property, as well as 2000AD fanzines Zarjaz and Dogbreath.
 Solar Wind has won numerous awards for its long-running series of parodic comics, which pastiche the style of children's comics of the 1970s.
 The group publishes Solar Wind, Sunny for Girls, Big War Comic, Omnivistascope and is connected to The End Is Nigh (through Solar Wind editor/writer Paul Scott and other creators).

 London Underground Comics is both a weekly market stall in Camden Lock Market and a loose collective of U.K. based small press creators whose work is sold and displayed on the weekly stall.
 London Underground Comics was founded in November 2007 by Camden-based creator Oli Smith who co-ran the stall with the help of a variety of small press creators until 2009.
 LUC also ran larger one-day events that took up an additional 1000 sqft of Camden Lock Market such as No Barcodes in April 2008 and Low Energy Day in August 2008.
 LUC promoted their stall and events via YouTube videos.

 The UK Web & Mini Comix Thing was a yearly event in London run by Patrick Findlay that brings the British small press and webcomics communities together to sell and promote their work.

 Radio 4 broadcast a series on small press publishing, aired late 2009.
 One of the episodes focussed on small press comics, reviewing titles from both The UK and from the USA/Canada.
 One of the titles featured was the cult London small press comic "Eat, Drink & Be Buried."

-Recent years have seen the rise of the small press both online and in print with conventions around the UK on an almost weekly basis and vibrant review platforms like Broken Frontier and Slings and Arrows supporting creators’ work.
+Recent yearshave seen the rise of the small press both online and in print with conventions around the UK on an almost weekly basis and vibrant review platforms like Broken Frontier and Slings and Arrows supporting creators’ work.